TcMenu/tcUnicodeHelper/README.md

 In any fork, please ensure all text up to here is left unaltered.

-## Why this library and this format?
+## What is this library and this format?

-This format and library were originally devised as part of the tcMenu project specifically for mbed boards, I thought the format to be very useful, enough to make open to all.
+This library allows you to use Adafruit and TcUnicode fonts with a wide variety of different drawing libraries, without needing any alteration to that library.
+Importantly, this means you can use Unicode with any Adafruit GFX based library, TcMenu Drawable, U8G2 and TFT_eSPI

+This format and library has now been around for a while and has been battle tested in TcMenu.
 It provides a very extensible unicode format that works across many libraries and boards.

-This library provides the full implementation of TcUnicode for use in many different environments that are listed below.
+Currently supported on:

-* For TcMenu Device Drawable - the designer supports this format natively.
+* TcMenu Device Drawable - the designer supports this format natively.
-* Most Adafruit_GFX libraries - see the packaged Adafruit example.
+* Any Adafruit_GFX compatible library - see the packaged Adafruit example.
 * U8G2 library - although the library has good Unicode support, this is another option.
 See the packaged example.
 * TFT_eSPI - although the library has good Unicode support, this is another option.
 See the packaged example.